Mirabhain/Mirabhain/README.md

-<h1 align="center">Hi 👋, I'm amirah</h1>
+<h1 align="center">Hi 👋, I'm Siti Nurul Amirah</h1>
-<h3 align="center">A passionate Graphic and Multimedia Software from Malaysia
+<h3 align="center">A passionate Graphic and Multimedia Software from Malaysia</h3>

 Hi there.
 My name is Siti Nurul Amirah Binti Sheikh Sulaiman.
 I’m from Kuantan, Pahang.
 I'm a first-year student at Universiti Teknologi Malaysia (UTM), studying Graphic and Multimedia Software.
 The last academic education was a physical science course at Pahang Matriculation College.
 Java and HTML are the basic programming languages that I learned.
-My primary motivation for enrolling in this course was my genuine passion for computer science and coding.</h3>
+My primary motivation for enrolling in this course was my passion for computer science and coding.

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=mirabhain&label=Profile%20views&color=0e75b6&style=flat" alt="mirabhain" /> </p>